 Ellie Marsden was born into the legendary Lovinger acting dynasty.
 Granddaughter of the infamous Lottie Lovinger, as a child Ellie shared the silver screen with Lottie in her one-and-only role playing the child monster in a cult horror movie.
 The experience left Ellie deeply traumatised and estranged from people she loved.

-When a chance encounter with a young film buff leads her to a feminist horror film collective, Ellie meets Riya, a girl who she might be able to show her real self to, and last comes to understand her family's legacy - and her own part in it.
+When a chance encounter with a young film buff leads her to a feminist horror film collective, Ellie meets Riya, a girl who she might be able to show her real self to, and at last comes to understand her family's legacy.

 A story of love, loss, family and film - a stirring, insightful novel about letting go of anger and learning to forgive without forgetting.
 And about embracing the things that scare us, in order to be braver.

 'There is an unexpected intersection where family, grief, forgiveness, and horror films meet, and in the lovely center is Danielle Binks' The Monster of Her Age.
 Realistic, romantic, inclusive, and full of heart, this book belongs on everyone's shelf' TRISH DOLLER